ywu94/Tencent-Ads-Algo-Comp-2020/README.md

 * How to run training script

-  Syntax: `python3 train_{some script name}.py 0 10 1024 100 split`
+  Syntax: `python3 train_{some script name}.py 0 10 256 100 1e-4 split`
   > **Argument**:
   > 1. *(Required,INT)* 0 means training from scratch and a positive number means loading the corresponding epoch and start training from there <br/>
   > 2. *(Required,INT)* number of epoches to train
   > 3. *(Required,INT)* batch size for training
   > 4. *(Required,INT)* maximal length of input sequence, smaller length can help train withb larger batch size
+  > 5. *(Required,FLOAT)* learning rate for adam optimizer
-  > 5. *(Optional)* If nothing specified then the model will be trained using unsplitted files.
+  > 6. *(Optional)* If nothing specified then the model will be trained using unsplitted files.
 If `python3 input_split.py fine` has been executed and a value is specified the model will be trained using a list of splitted files.

 * Training script inventory
   ```